Cyclic Objects from Surfaces: Cyclic modules from (co)algebras

 \section{Cyclic modules from (co)algebras}

-Let~$\mc B$ be a braided~$\kk$-linear category with a twist.
-In this section, we first review some (co)cyclic~$\kk$-modules from coalgebras and algebras in~$\mc B$.
-Proofs can be found in \cite{https://doi.org/10.48550/arxiv.2211.10977}, where these were merely (co)cyclic sets, since one dropped the hypothesis of~$\kk$-linearity of~$\mc B$.
-Next, we outline some basic computations of cyclic (co)homology of some introduced (co)cyclic~$\kk$-modules.
-Finally, in Section~\ref{hopfexplicit}, we explicit (co)faces, (co)degeneracies, and (co)cyclic operators of (co)cyclic~$\kk$-vector spaces associated to the coend of the representation category of a finite dimensional ribbon Hopf algebra.
-For more details on Hochschild and cyclic (co)homology of (co)cyclic $\kk$-modules, see \cite[Section 9.6]{weibel}.
+Let~$\mc B$ be a balanced~$\kk$-linear category.
+In this section, we first review the construction of (co)cyclic~$\kk$-modules from coalgebras and algebras in~$\mc B$.
+Our setting is only a particular case of constructions by Akrami and Majid~\cite{cycliccocycles}, since any algebra in a balanced category is a ribbon algebra in the sense of~\cite{cycliccocycles}.
+However, the cocyclic $\kk$-module from \cite{cycliccocycles} is here viewed as cyclic dual of a certain cyclic $\kk$-module.
+Proofs are for convenience of context also given in \cite{bartulovic2022cyclicsetsribbonstring}, where these were merely (co)cyclic sets, since one dropped the hypothesis of~$\kk$-linearity of~$\mc B$.
+Further, we outline some basic computations of cyclic (co)homology of some of the introduced (co)cyclic~$\kk$-modules.
+Finally, in Section~\ref{hopfexplicit}, we explicit the (co)faces, (co)degeneracies, and (co)cyclic operators of (co)cyclic~$\kk$-modules associated to the coend of the representation category of a~finite dimensional ribbon Hopf algebra.
+For more details on Hochschild and cyclic (co)homology of (co)cyclic $\kk$-modules, see \cite[Section~9.6]{weibel}.